Alex Hind

 Be active with your listening, give consideration to how you would feel in their position, and ensure they have everything needed to get started with their job.

-There you have it, three ways in which employee wellbeing can complement your onboarding strategy.
-These reasons should see leaders realise the true power of healthier, happier employees.
+There you have it, three ways in which employee well-being can complement your onboarding strategy.
+These reasons should see leaders realize the true power of healthier, happier employees.

-These organisations realise that It’s their duty as leaders to support employees in any way possible.
-More than ever, employees are looking to the workplace for financial wellbeing support, mental health, holistic health and many other key areas.
+These organizations realize that It’s their duty as leaders to support employees in any way possible.
+More than ever, employees are looking to the workplace for financial well-being support, mental health, holistic health and many other key areas.